-For all projects awarded HOME Loans, DCA will commission an appraisal prepared in accordance with DCA policies.
-DCA may also commission an appraisal for a tax credit only project in order to confirm that the proposed purchase price is reasonable and the valuation assumptions within the application are valid.
+For all projects awarded DCA-administered federal fundingHOME Loans, DCA will commission an appraisal prepared in accordance with DCA policies.
+DCA and may also commission an appraisal for a tax credit only other projects in order to confirm that the proposed purchase price is reasonable and the valuation assumptions within the application are valid.

-HOME Applicants will be charged a fee equal to the cost of the appraisal report.
-The fee will be due on the date specified in the HOME commitment letter.
-The commissioned appraisal reports must include the "as is" value, "as built/as complete" (encumbered) value, and "as built/as complete " (unencumbered) value of the proposed subject property as well as the tax credit value.
+DCA will charge Applicants with such federal funding HOME Applicants will be charged a fee equal to the cost of the appraisal report.
+The fee will be due on the date specified in the HOME-commitment letter.
+The commissioned appraisal reports must include the "as is" value, "as built/as complete" (encumbered) value, and "as built/as complete" (unencumbered) value of the proposed subject property as well as the tax credit value.
 The "as is" value must delineate the value of the land and building.
 The appraisal must conform to USPAP standards.
 The appraisal will provide an estimate of the unrestricted market value (unencumbered) of the property at loan maturity.

 The total hard cost of any project may not exceed 90% of the as completed unencumbered appraised value of the property.
-Upon completion of the commissioned appraisal, any project found not to meet this requirement may have their funding award revoked.
+Upon completion of the commissioned appraisal, DCA may revoke the funding of any project found not to meet this requirement may have their funding award revoked.

 The DCA appraisal may be assignable to other lenders.
-In instances where the senior lender obtains the appraisal, DCA will accept such appraisal if DCA's guideline requirements are met and DCA is given the right to rely on the appraisal by the appraiser or DCA is identified as an intended user.
+DCA may accept appraisals obtained by the senior lender if it meets DCA's guidelines, gives DCA the right to rely, and identifies DCA as an intended user in instances where the senior lender obtains the appraisal, DCA will accept such appraisal if DCA's guideline requirements are met and DCA is given the right to rely on the appraisal by the appraiser or DCA is identified as an intended user.